 Where to stay in Seville with kids

-We took the plunge and rented an Air B&B apartment which turned out to be a great choice.
+We took the plunge and rented an Air B&B apartment for the first time, which turned out to be a great choice.
 For less than £70 per night we stayed in the centre of Seville in a quiet street.
-Quiet, except for one evening when a religious procession complete with brass band went right past the apartment.
+Quiet, except for one evening when an amazing religious procession complete with brass band went right past the apartment.
 We dangled out of the windows to watch.

 Where to eat in Seville